Maryam d'Abo: Career

 She reunited with her James Bond director John Glen for a guest-starring role on the television series Space Precinct and for the feature film The Point Men (2001).
-Glen later claimed that the reason he cast her in three different projects was because she was one of his favourite actresses.
+Glen later said that he cast her in three different projects was because she was one of his favourite actresses.
 She played the mother of Lara (played by Keira Knightley) in the television miniseries version of Doctor Zhivago (2002), and she was Queen Hecuba in the Emmy-nominated miniseries Helen of Troy (2003).
 She had a small role in the French film L'Enfer (Hell, 2005), directed by Danis Tanovic whose stars included fellow Bond Girl Carole Bouquet.

 D'Abo and John Cork wrote the book Bond Girls Are Forever, published in 2002, which is a tribute to the women who have played the role of a Bond girl.
-It was inspired by the documentary Bond Girls Are Forever, which she produced with Planetgrande, featuring d'Abo and other Bond girls, including Ursula Andress, Honor Blackman, Jill St. John, Maud Adams, Lois Chiles, Dame Judi Dench, Rosamund Pike, Eva Green, Halle Berry, and Carey Lowell.
+It was inspired by the documentary Bond Girls Are Forever, which she produced with Planetgrande, featuring d'Abo and other Bond girls, including Ursula Andress, Honor Blackman, Jill St. John, Maud Adams, Lois Chiles, Judi Dench, Rosamund Pike, Eva Green, Halle Berry, and Carey Lowell.
 The documentary appeared on the American AMC network in 2002, timed to coincide with the theatrical release of Die Another Day.
 It was later included as a gift with the purchase of Die Another Day on DVD by some retailers.
 In 2006, a new version of the documentary, updated to include interviews with cast from Casino Royale (2006) was again aired on the AMC network and later released as a bonus feature on the March 2007 Blu-ray disc and DVD release of Casino Royale.

 In 2004 she wrote and, with Cabin Creek Films, co-produced the documentary film Bearing Witness, about five female war reporters featuring Marie Colvin and Janine di Giovanni, which Barbara Kopple and Marijana Wotton directed for A&E. The feature documentary premiered at the Tribeca Film Festival.

 In 2007, she had surgery for a brain hemorrhage; after recovering, she was inspired to meet other people who had similar experiences.
-She then worked on and produced a 2009 documentary on the topic.
+She then worked on and produced a 2011 documentary on the topic titled Rupture: A Matter of Life and Death.

 In 2009, she had a supporting role in the British period fantasy-thriller Dorian Gray.
-She appeared in the 2014 Indian film Tigers directed by Danis Tanovic, and will make her return to the horror genre in 2025 with the British film The Baby in the Basket.
+She appeared in the 2014 Indian film Tigers directed by Danis Tanovic, and made her return to the horror genre in 2025 with the British film The Baby in the Basket.

 D'Abo is signed to Models 1.
 In 2015, she modelled for fashion retailer JD Williams' AW 15 collection that includes clothing for women in their 50s.